makoto/osaka/events/the-year-of-daos/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -  "Now that all the major DAO frameworks (Aragon, Moloch, DaoStack, and Colony.io) are on mainnet, we want to celebrate the success of the DAOs by having an evening session inviting they key members of each DAO and talk about their projects as well as how we can collaborate to strengthen the DAO communities. "
+  -  "Now that all the major DAO frameworks (Aragon, Moloch, DaoStack, and Colony.io) are on mainnet, we want to celebrate the success of the many DAOs by having an evening session inviting they key members of each DAO and talk about their projects as well as how we can collaborate to strengthen the DAO communities. "
   -
     'Speakers come from:'
   - list: